Why do People Pray?

 W. Graham Scroggie said, "A prayerful life is always a powerful life; and a

-God is not just there, he is Here, right now, with you and with me.
+God is Here, right now, with you and with me.
 So the question is, do you want

-you need to pray to tell him what you want.
+his strength, wisdom and reassurance?
+If so, then you need to pray to ask for what you want.

 Why do we Pray?
 We pray because God wants to hear from us and he wants to be involved

 with us.
 He wants to be our God and for us to be his people.
-He says this in the Bible, many times.
-Hebrews 8:10.
+He says this in the Bible, many times,

 He wants this because he knows we need his support to be righteous and to behave well.
 To make this happen,